Understand your risk. Make informed decisions. Advocate for yourself. Support HDGC research.

 CBS, January 2010

-*All references on this site to the HDGC Research Fund and the Fund are referring to one fund that was established by Karen Chelcun Schreiber in February 2018 for the single purpose of funding HDGC translational research at the Centre for Translational Cancer Research (CTCR) at the University of Otago in Dunedin, New Zealand.
+All references on this site to the HDGC Research Endowment Fund and the Fund are referring to one fund that was established by Karen Chelcun Schreiber in August 2020 for the single purpose of funding HDGC translational research in perpetuity at the University of Otago, Centre for Translational Cancer Research (CTCR) in Dunedin, New Zealand.